 Intro:

 In her story “Long Laborers, Now Farmers,” Rachel Northrop introduces us to the Ngöbe, one of Panama’s native peoples.
 Ngöbe work as a migrant laborers on some of the best known coffee farms in that country, but are often not considered in the discussion about coffee production.
-Rachel’s story is a profound look at the lives on the coffee farms and away from them for coffee laborers.
+Rachel’s story is a profound look at coffee producers’ lives on the coffee farms and away from them.

-Rachel has worked on coffee farms in Central American and traveled throughout coffee country across Central and South America.
+Rachel has worked on coffee farms in Central America and traveled throughout coffee countries across Central and South America.
 Much of this effort was done while researching her book, When Coffee Speaks: Stories from and of Latin American Coffeepeople.
 The laborers who remain at a remove from much of the conversation about ethical trade are a keen focus of her book.
 We wanted to find out why she jumped into this subject, how she discovered her subjects, and learn more about the people who make up such a large and critical part of coffee.

 Fresh Cup

 Your story includes a scene where you approach the village of Bahia Ballena on Panama's Caribbean coast.
 It's an isolated area, more jungle than village, and you can only go there with an invitation because its part of the Ngöbe-Buglé Comarca, which is roughly equivalent to a reservation in the United States.
 How did you end up on that boat?